How Eve 6’s Twitter account became its own strange form of art

 We reached out to Costa to confirm the account.

 Robert Costa: It was December 2003.
 I picked up Max and his band in my mother’s minivan at their hotel in downtown Philadelphia and we went to get cheesesteaks.
-Then we drove to my public high school where they played a free concert.
-I invited them (I was editor of the school paper and wrote a rock music column for the Bucks County Courier Times).
+Then we drove to Pennsbury, my public high school where they played a free concert.
+I had invited them, and yes, I, too, was surprised their managers said, "Sure."

 Then in July 2018, I went to the Black Cat to say hello and reconnect.
 Tiny show for Fitness.
-We hung out for a while and have stayed in touch ever since, hanging out at different shows and talking politics and journalism.
+We hung out for a while and have stayed in touch ever since, meeting up at different shows and talking politics and journalism.
 He’s a political junkie.
+And a good human being.

 Read more: